mikermcneil/parley/README.md

 > [More examples and thoughts on asynchronous recursion](https://gist.github.com/mikermcneil/225198a46317050af1f772296f67e6ce)

 #### Parallel processing / "races"

+Sometimes, for performance reasons, it's convenient to do more than one thing at the same time.
+In many languages, this can be tricky.
+But in JavaScript (and thus, in Node.js), this kind of optimization is supported right out of the box.

+However, note that this _is_ one area where you can't just use `await`-- you'll need to use either callbacks or promise chaining.

+> **When should I optimize my code with parallel processing?**
+>
+> It's never worth optimizing until you've hit an _actual_ bottleneck, usually as far as per-user latency (or more rarely, as far as overall scalability).
+It's never worth inheriting the complexity of parallel processing until you're 100% sure your performance issue is related to "having to wait for one thing to finish before the next thing can start".
+If you're having performance issues for other reasons (e.g. slow SQL queries, slow 3rd party APIs, or a lack of indexes in your Mongo database), this won't help you at all, and like most forms of premature optimization, it'll just make your app more bug-prone, more complicated to understand, and harder to optimize in the future if _real_ performance issues arise.
+>
+> That said, if you actually need the performance boost from parallel processing, you're in luck:  when Node.js puts its mind to it, the engine can be incredibly fast.

 To manage "races" between deferred objects while still performing tasks simultaneously, you can use `async.each()` -- for example, here's the `async.eachSeries()` code from above again, but optimized to run on groups of letters simultaneously, while still processing letters within those groups in sequential order: